 A healthy potato canopy is important in ensuring we maximise the plant’s ability to fill the ‘tuber sink’ thus producing as many marketable potatoes as possible, and improving profitability.
 Removing both biotic and abiotic stress will help to ensure a healthy, well-functioning potato canopy.

 There is a general consensus amongst plant physiologists that the potato crop yield is limited by the source of photosynthate as opposed to the size of the ‘sink’ i.e. the number of developing tubers following ‘tuber initiation'.
 It helps us consider what is important in ensuring we maximise the plant’s ability to fill the ‘tuber sink’ thus producing as many marketable potatoes as possible, and improving profitability.

-In practical terms we should ensure that:
+In practical terms, we should ensure that:

-Point 1 is achieved partly through the use of fertilizer applied prior to, or ‘placed’ at planting.
+Point 1 is achieved partly through the use of fertiliser applied prior to, or ‘placed’ at planting.
 Once the canopy, or Leaf Area Index (LAI), is at approx. 4, 90% of incoming solar radiation will be intercepted by the green leaves.
 This is converted by photosynthesis into ‘chemical energy’ known as ATP.
 This chemical energy is used during photosynthesis to produce sugars that are utilised to maintain the leaf canopy, and most importantly are transported to the developing tubers as they expand or ‘bulk’.